won21kr/js-pptx/README.md

 # js-pptx
-Pure Javascript reader/writer for PowerPoint, for use in Node.js or the browser.
+Pure Javascript reader/writer/editor for PowerPoint, for use in Node.js or the browser.

 # Design goals
 * Read/edit/author PowerPoint .pptx files
-* Pure Javascript
+* Pure Javascript with clean IP
-* Runs in browser and/or Node.js
+* Run in browser and/or Node.js
-* Lightweight
 * Friendly API for basic tasks, like text, shapes, charts, tables
 * Access to raw XML for when you need to be very specific
-* Rigorous test suite
+* Rigorous testing

+# Current status
+Early in development.
+It can currently:
+ * read an existing PPTX file
+ * retain all existing content
+ * add slides, shapes, and charts
+ * save as a PPTX file
+ * basic unit tests

+What it cannot yet do is:
+ * Programmatically retrieve / query / edit existing slides
+ * Generate themes, layouts, masters, animations, etc.

 # Inspiration / Motivation
 Inspired by [officegen](https://github.com/ZivBarber/officegen),